 Emotional Intelligence Enhances Family Dynamics | Their ability to form deep emotional bonds and understand family dynamics makes them exceptional companions, provided their complex needs are met with proper training and socialization. |

-Understanding the Cane Corso Temperament
+Understanding the Cane Corso Breed Characteristics & Temperament

 The Psychological Core of the Cane Corso